greg-raven/Uncommon-Sense/_posts/2020-01-19-democracy-as-a-stratagem.md

 tag: 'Ludwig von Mises'
 ---

-The Marxian’s love of democratic institutions was a stratagem only, a pious fraud for the deception of the masses.
+The Marxian's love of democratic institutions was a stratagem only, a pious fraud for the deception of the masses.
 Within a socialist community there is no room left for freedom.